zendtech/devzone_conference_list/README.md

 * [MageTestFest](https://magetestfest.com/) : November 17, 2017 : Amersfoort, Netherlands
 An international developer conference focused on one thing: Testing within Magento.
 This event will bring in various experts in the field of testing (PHPUnit, TDD, BDD, code refactoring) to lift Magento developers to the next level.

+* [PHP UK Conference 2018](https://www.phpconference.co.uk/) : February 14 - 16 The Brewery, City of London
+PHP UK Conference is focused on education and discussion of the PHP programming language.
+We aim to attract the best speakers, contributors, and educators from around the world in hopes of providing the community with the best resources on the PHP programming language every year.

 * [PHP Yorkshire 2018](https://www.phpyorkshire.co.uk) : April 13 - 14, 2018 : York, UK
 PHP Yorkshire returns in 2018 with a day of workshops on the Friday followed by a two track main event on the Saturday.
 Why not make a full weekend of it and spend Sunday exploring the historic city of York.